genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 ## Primary key

-A table must have a single primary key.
+By default, a table is a set of columns (fields), where you can insert and maintain a number of rows (records).
+You need to provide ways to query the database so that a specific record or records can be found.
+So you need to provide one or more indices.

+The most important index (plural: indices) is called the primary key, and this is mandatory.

-It is common to use a single sequenced/autoIncrement field in the table as a `primaryKey`.
+So let's add a simple primary key to the example above.
+It is on the on the POSITION_ID field, so that we can find a specific record or range of records.
+It is common to use a single sequenced/autoIncrement field as a `primaryKey` in this way:

-The `primaryKey` needs to contain one or more fields in the table.
-Where using more than one field, the order of the fields matters in the case of wanting to search performantly based on a partial key.

-The example below shows a `primaryKey` with a single field: `POSITION_ID`:

 ```kotlin
 tables {